PacktPublishing/Developing-Microsoft-Azure-Solutions/ch02/README.md

 Developing Microsoft Azure Solutions

-Welcome To Chapter 1 - Creating a web application using Visual Studio Code
+Welcome To Chapter 2 - Debugging Locally using Docker and Kubernetes